28th ID team wins innovation category at Army drone competition

 |1

-This work, 28th ID team wins innovation category at Army drone competition [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 28th ID team wins innovation category at Army drone competition, by Brad Rhen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.